ARMmbed/greentea/README.md

 ```

 ## Uninstall
-You can unstall test suite package using ```pip```.
-List installed packages and filter for test suite package name:
+You can uninstall the test suite package by using ```pip```.
+List installed packages and filter for the test suite package name:
 ```
 $ pip freeze | grep mbed-greentea
 mbed-greentea==0.0.5
 ```

-Uninstall test suite package:
+Uninstall the test suite package:
 ```
 $ pip uninstall mbed-greentea
 Uninstalling mbed-greentea: